2021 Cost Guide for a Home Remodel in Miami

-The costs to expect for kitchen, bath, whole home, and outdoor remodeling in Miami (plus resale value and permit tips!)
+The costs to remodel in Miami: Kitchen, bath, whole home, and outdoor, plus resale value and permit tips

 Whether you own a modern beach-side condo, an on-the-bay house, or a bungalow away from it all on a quiet street, the process of doing a remodel in Miami can be enjoyable—with a rewarding outcome.

 A budget is the start of any renovation, and every project is unique: from materials, adding value and lifestyle to your home, and working with the HOA.
 Sweeten, a free renovation platform that matches homeowners with licensed general contractors and tracks their project, offers this cost guide to remodeling in Miami to provide a jumping-off point to get you on your way.

 Remodeling costs per square foot in Miami

 Here’s a breakdown of the typical costs to remodel in Miami, Florida.
 The costs are across five categories: full home, kitchen, bathroom, deck additions, and permits.
 These figures are compiled from Sweeten general contractors and Remodeling’s Cost vs. Value Report:

 - Full home renovation: Starting at $100 – $250+ per square feet (psf)

 - Budget kitchen remodel: starting at $150 psf or $15,000 (based on 100 sq ft)